abhishekarya1/Hash-Define-myNotes/content/rdbms/mysql.md

 (we can skip Country from projection but that doesn't make any sense)

 ### HAVING
-The `WHERE` clause places conditions on the selected columns, whereas the `HAVING` clause places conditions on groups created by the `GROUP BY` clause.
+The `WHERE` clause places conditions on the selected columns, whereas the `HAVING` clause places conditions on groups created by the `GROUP BY` clause or aggregate functions.
 We can't have `HAVING` without `GROUP BY`.
 ```sql
 SELECT COUNT(CustomerID), Country
 FROM Customers